White business owners, if you want racial equality and justice in the world, you must do something to contribute.

 Layla F. Saad

-Ibram X. Kendi and Listen to him on Brene Brown’s podcast and watch his TED Talk Interview
+Ibram X. Kendi and Listen to him on Brene Brown’s podcast and watch this TED Interview

 The Smithsonian National Museum of African American History and Culture has an excellent resource for talking about race.
 And this article from the Smithsonian Magazine: 158 Resources to Understand Racism in America.